Investor Experiences and Financial Market Dynamics: General Model

-The thought experiments pins down two aspects of the link between the volatilty in beliefs and trade volume: First, the trade volume increases proportionally to the change in dividends, independently of whether the change is positive or negative, and proportionally to a function that reflects the dispersion of the weights agents assign to the most recent observation in their belief formation process.
-Second, the level of trade volume generated by a given change in dividends will depend on the level of recency bias of the economy.
-For example, as $\lambda \rightarrow \infty$, the dispersion in weights decreases as $w(0,\lambda,age)\rightarrow 1$ for all $age\in\{0,...,q-1\}.$ Thus, our results suggest that higher recency biases (reflected in higher $\lambda$), should generate lower trade volume responses for a given shock to dividends, and vice-versa.
-This intuition can be seen more precisely in our toy model.
+This thought experiment pins down two aspects of the link between the volatility in beliefs and trade volume: First, the trade volume increases proportionally to the change in dividends, $|d_t-\bar{d}|$, independently of whether the change is positive or negative, and also proportionally to a function that reflects the dispersion of the weights agents assign to the most recent observation in their belief formation process.
+Second, the increase in trade volume generated by a given change in dividends depends on the level of recency bias of the economy, which is captured by $\lambda$.
+For example, as $\lambda \rightarrow \infty$, the dispersion in weights decreases as $w(0,\lambda,age)\rightarrow 1$ for all $age\in\{0,...,q-1\}.$ Thus, our results suggest that higher recency bias, $\lambda$, should generate lower trade volume responses for a given shock to dividends, and vice versa.

-{\bf Trade Volume in Toy Model.} For $q=2$, the trade volume as stated in Proposition \ref{l: TradeVolumeM} can be re-written as:

-In this case, we see that trade volume is decreasing in the recency bias, $\lambda$, and and it is increasing in the magnitude of the change in dividends, $|d_t - d_{t-1}|$.

-Overall, experience-based learning not only provides a microfoundation for the existence of positive trade volume, but also generates testable predictions on the cross-sectional differences in trade volume generated by recent dividend shocks.